onyx-platform/onyx/doc/design/masterless.md

 An alternate design approach abolishes the Coordinator.
 This design proposal centers around the following ideas:

 - ZooKeeper maintains a totally ordered log-structure of command proposals.
 This is a history and arbiter.
-- All peers consume all commands from the log, starting from the beginning.
+- All peers consume all commands from the log at any rate, starting from the beginning.
-- Each peer maintains *local state*.
-Local state begins with the empty value.
-Each command execution may modify the local state (via an idempotent function) and generate one or more commands to submit back to the log.
+- Each peer maintains a local replica of the global state.
+The replica begins with the empty value.
+Each command execution may modify the local state (via a deterministic, idempotent function) and generate one or more commands to submit back to the log as a reaction.
-- All peers that have executed `k` logs entries will have *exactly* the same local state.
+- All peers that have executed `k` logs entries will have *exactly* the same local replica.
+No exceptions, *ever*.
-- Peers contend for certain commands (volunteering to execute a task) by submitting a *proposal* command to the log.
-The totally ordering of the log acts as an arbiter as to whether the proposal should be accepted or rejected.
+- Peers contend for certain commands (say, volunteering to execute a task that can have at most one peer executing it) by submitting a *proposal* command to the log.
+The totally ordering of the log acts as an arbiter to settle whether the proposal should be accepted or rejected.
 - Non-reactive commands (submitting a job, registering a new peer) are done through a client API, and are submitted to the log.

 This design proposal raises the following questions and concerns: